ids-s1-21/project-team/README.md

 ### Frequency of Weekly Gross Revenue

-As a preliminary visualisation to better understand the data, we plotted a histogram for weekly grosses.
-We see that the graph is right skewed and only a few shows managed to earn more than $3 million in weekly grosses.
-Furthermore, we divided theatres into small, medium, or large.
+As a preliminary visualisation to better understand the data, two different versions of this graph were incorporated.
+The first was a simple black-and-white one, where we see the distribution is right-skewed, with most shows earning approximately $0.5 million per week.
+Only a few shows manage to earn above $3 million, and that might be considered special occasions such as finale or opening weeks, where there is a surge in demand.

+The second version was completed after a mutation to the dataset was complete, where we divided theatres into small, medium, or large.
 Within the graph, we can see that small theateres generally earn less revenue due to less seats being sold, as opposed to large theatres.
 Large theatres, as shown in the visualisation, tends to have a higher probability of being able to earn more.
 The peak of the different theatre sizes seems to earn higher and higher revenue, the larger they are.
 This suggests that indeed, one of the factors that affect weekly